-So far this week with only 3 days in, there has been two meetings, an interview, and I also held a workshop designed for the volunteers on the Barrio Viejo National Historic Landmark project.
-Early Monday mornings meeting was with Carol from Environment for the Americas in from New Mexico and where we were able to discuss the progress of the internship.
-After introducing Carol to our fieldwork division AM shift of volunteers, I then was able to take Carol as well as my internship supervisors and counterpart Magda on a tour of the neighborhood that included an overview of what constitutes our regional arid lands architecture, the Sonoran adobe row house.
+So far this week with only three days in, there has been two meetings, an interview, and I also held a workshop designed for the volunteers on the Barrio Viejo National Historic Landmark (NHL) project.
+My early Monday morning meeting was with Carol Beidleman from Environment for the Americas in from New Mexico, where we were able to discuss the progress of the internship.
+After introducing Carol to our fieldwork division morning shift of volunteers, I then was able to take her, as well as my internship supervisors and counterpart Magda, on a tour of the neighborhood that included an overview of what constitutes our regional arid lands architecture, the Sonoran adobe row house.

 Today I gave a workshop for our volunteers on the history of Tucson from the Spanish and Mexican eras into the Territorial days, Southwestern traditional and popular building trends, and presented a key to identifying architectural details and eras.
-I tried to convey the best I could the uniqueness of the barrio and how it stands as a last bastion of true Southwestern architecture for Arizona and Sonora rather than Pueblo and Mission Revival styles.
+I tried to convey the best I could the uniqueness of the barrio and how it stands as a last bastion of true Southwestern architecture for Arizona and Sonora, rather than Pueblo and Mission Revival styles.

 This morning we also had an interview with the Arizona Daily Star, Tucson’s main newspaper.
 That, too, went really well and hopefully we can attract more volunteers to the project through the potential publicity gained through a newspaper article.